Tuition & Fees

 • For full-time students, tuition is charged on a per-semester basis and is not affected by the number of courses taken.

 • Students may take a reduced load of three courses per semester and remain full-time.
 A merit scholarship student is required to take three or four courses to remain eligible for a merit scholarship.
-In special circumstances, middler and senior students may take five courses per semester, but this is considered an overload and requires permission of the Academic Dean.
+In special circumstances, middler and senior students may take five courses per semester, but this is considered an overload and requires the permission of the Academic Dean.

 • Student pastors are required to take three courses per semester, and their program takes four years to complete.
 Their four-year MDiv degree will be the same as the cost of the three-year program.